 Section 179 Expensing.
 Businesses should take advantage of Section 179 expensing this year whenever possible.
 In 2022, businesses can elect to expense (deduct immediately) the entire cost of most new equipment up to a maximum of $1.08 million of the first $2.70 million of property placed in service by December 31, 2022.
 Keep in mind that the Section 179 deduction cannot exceed net taxable business income.
 The deduction is phased out dollar for dollar on amounts exceeding the $2.70 million threshold and eliminated above amounts exceeding $3.78 million.

 Computer or peripheral equipment placed in service after December 31, 2017, are not included in listed property.

-For property placed in service in taxable years beginning after December 31, 2017, taxpayers can elect to include certain improvements made to nonresidential real property after the date when the property was first placed in service.
+Taxpayers can also elect to include certain improvements made to nonresidential real property after the date the property was first placed in service.

-1. Qualified improvement property, which means any improvement to a building’s interior.
-However, improvements do not qualify if they are attributable to:
+1. Qualified improvement property refers to any improvement to a building’s interior; however, improvements do not qualify if they are attributable to:

 - the enlargement of the building,

 - the internal structural framework of the building.

 2. Roofs, HVAC, fire protection, alarm, and security systems.